 The baccalaureate degree in nursing also prepares graduates for advanced nursing education required to enter advanced practice nursing roles.

-Two cohorts are admitted annually to the San Bernardino campus, Fall and Winter.
+Two cohorts are admitted annually to the San Bernardino campus, Fall and Spring terms.
 One cohort is admitted annually to the Palm Desert campus, Fall.

 BSN Program Learning Outcomes